The GEANCO maternal and infant health programme is targeted at women in underserved communities who have poor access to good healthcare. It includes:

 - held accountable with periodic inspections and

-- collaborating with healthcare professionals to optimise service to the community.
+- collaborating with healthcare professionals to optimise primary care services to families in the community.

 The Anaemia Control Programme